• Facebook

 Cold laser therapy for dogs can be done in a vet’s office with a medical laser or at home with a lower intensity version.
 The light safely and painlessly penetrates your pup’s skin and gets to work helping her feel better.
 It can be used to treat conditions such as arthritis, hip dysplasia, knee, back or neck pain, gingivitis, wounds – even ear infections!

-b cure cold laser therapy device
+b cure laser therapy

 Does Laser Therapy for Dogs’ Joint Pain Really Work?